 How do I know whether I am eligible?

-An individual is eligible if he or she participates in one of the following programs: Low-Income Home Energy Assistance Program (LIHEAP), Federal Public Housing Assistance or Section 8, Medicaid, Supplemental Nutrition Assistance Program (SNAP) formerly Food Stamps, Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF) or the National School Lunch free lunch program.
+An individual is eligible if he or she participates in one of the following programs: Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI), Medicaid, Federal Public Housing Assistance, Tribal-specific programs: Bureau of Indian Affairs General Assistance, Tribally-Administered Temporary Assistance for Needy Families (TTANF), Food Distribution Program on Indian Reservations (FDPIR) or Head Start, Veterans Pension and Survivors Benefit Programs.

 In addition, a consumer may be eligible if his or her household income is at or below 135% of the federal government poverty guidelines.